-Year 1 core modules (subject to change over time) - PSY101 Introduction to Psychology; PSY103 Evidence Based Thinking: Scientific Approaches to Studying Human Behaviour; PSY105 Introduction to Psychological Research Methods.
-You will also be required to select two option modules and one elective module.
+Year 1 core modules (subject to change over time) - PSY101 Introductory Psychology; PSY104 Comparative Psychology; PSY105 Introduction to Psychological Research Methods; Abertay 101 Being Successful at Abertay.
+You will also be required to select two option modules, one in Term 1 and one in Term 2.
+In Term 2 you must study and pass three MySuccess modules of your choosing.
 For detailed module information please check our website.

 The programme is a mixture of lectures, practical laboratory classes, seminars/tutorials and independent study.
 The practical laboratory classes offer the chance to learn relevant scientific techniques first hand, and an opportunity to engage in research by designing experiments and collecting and analysing data.
 You are assessed using a variety of assessment types.
 These include examinations and class tests, laboratory reports, essays, presentations (both oral and posters), research projects and writing scientific articles and case studies.
 Assessment is through a range of methods including exams, tests, practical laboratory reports and student presentations.

 How to apply

 This is the deadline for applications to be completed and sent for this course.
 If the university or college still has places available you can apply after this date, but your application is not guaranteed to be considered.

 - Campus name:

 The following entry points are available for this course: